 Set up a cert and key using these references:

-- From your runtime group side menu, open Certificates.
+- From your control plane side menu, open Certificates.

 - Click Add certificate.

 - In the Cert field, paste

 - In the Key field, paste